 The Côte de Beaune

-Built in Gothic and flamboyant style, the Hospices de Beaune was founded during the 15th century by the Duke of Burgundy, Nicolas Rolin.
-It is one of the most famous vineyards of France thanks to its Gothic architectural style.
-The hospices of Beaune organize very regularly auctions, an operation during which the winemakers sell the best wines for the financing of this institution.
-Classified as a historic monument in 1862, the estate is currently a museum and a well-known exhibition venue in the region.
+Founded in the 15th century by the Duke of Burgundy, Nicolas Rolin, the Hospices de Beaune is an exquisite display of flamboyant Gothic architecture.
+As one of the most famous vineyards in France, the Hospices de Beaune regularly organizes auctions where winemakers sell their finest wines to fund the institution.
+Designated as a historic monument in 1862, the estate now operates as a museum and a well-known exhibition venue in the region.

 The Burgundy Wine Museum

 An essential stop for tourists in Beaune is the Burgundy Wine Museum, also known as the Hôtel des Ducs de Bourgogne.
 Built in the 16th century, this palace-turned-museum distinguishes itself with a wide array of wine products on display.